Wednesday, August 29, 2012

 A Jolly Voyage

 For those interested, we’ve made significant progress with updating our posts from 2008-2010.
 These are WJ3’s voyages through the Caribbean, Turks & Caicos, Bahamas, into the Atlantic ICW along America’s east coast, then up to Maine.
 All that remains is to replace the photos still held on Typepad (that will disappear when we close down the account) and correct a few glitches in the editing.
-Something to do when we get home!
+More of "something to do" when we get home!

 English Harbour, Antigua 2008

 So, if you missed the story, want to reminisce with us or just need something to read, follow Windjammer’s first few years here in blogger limelight.
-Or try the new link on the right.
+Or try the new link on the right or the Tab above.
 Our path is still shown on WJ3's map and tracker.
 Enjoy...

 Crabbing at Great Bridge, the ICW (Virginia) USA 2009

-(It's high season and demands on the internet are such that good reception at the marina is a hit & miss affair (even at 3 in the morning) and posting of photos almost always impossible.
-Even going for a beer is expensive in this British enclave, so our visits to cafe wifi venues are "infrequent".
-The Cap'n has taken up cross border incursions... we call it Survival Training.
+Meanwhile, it's high season here in Gib and demands on the internet are such that good reception at the marina is a hit & miss affair (even at 3 in the morning) and posting of photos almost always impossible.
+Going for a beer is expensive in this British enclave, so even our visits to bars & cafe wifi venues are "infrequent".
+The Cap'n has taken up cross border incursions... to re-stock the "pantry". (wink! wink!)
+We call it Survival Training.
 So, we really are here.
-We're not doing much.
+We're really not doing much.
 Because we can't.
-And we're loving it!!!)
+And we're really, really, loving it!!!

 Tuesday, August 7, 2012